What is Dispersion in Statistics

 Some statistical ways of measuring it are-

 It is a statistical way of describing how the terms are spread out in different data sets.
 The more sets of values, the more scattered data is found, and it is always directly proportional.
 This range of values can vary from 5 - 10 values to 1000 - 10,000 values.
 This spread of data is described by the range of descriptive range of statistics.
-The dispersion in statistics can be represented using a Dot Plot, Box Plot, and other different ways.
+Measures of Dispersion in statistics can be represented using a Dot Plot, Box Plot, and other different ways.
+Learn dispersion and other concepts in statistics as the introductory course of knowledgehut python with data science program.